jase-k/opencode/README.md

 # Get response in JSON format
 opencode -p "Explain the use of context in Go" -f json

+# Get response in JSON format with session
+opencode -p "Summarize our conversation so far" -f json -s "0000-0000-00000"

 # Run without showing the spinner (useful for scripts)
 opencode -p "Explain the use of context in Go" -q
 ```